 Developing Student Engagement

 Developing Student Engagement #dse focused on supporting and enhancing the delivery of effective student engagement in quality assurance.
 Its purpose was to support higher education professionals in building and embedding effective student engagement at UK higher education providers.
 The resources from the last event can be found here

 Collaborative projects with NUS

-QAA launched a major student engagement project last year, carried out in partnership with the National Union of Students (NUS), through an investment of £218,000 by QAA.
+QAA launched a major student engagement project in 2010-12, carried out in partnership with the National Union of Students (NUS), through an investment of £218,000 by QAA.